calc_stats provides an interface for calculating statistics/metrics on

 an object of type

-, as returned by the functioncalc_stats()
+stats_dmorstats_dm_list, as returned by the functioncalc_stats().- round_digits

 integer, controls the number of digits shown.
 Default is 3.